 Services at a Glance

 It is recommended that all adults have an eye examination at least once every two years.
 An eye examination is more than just simply a sight test and can be very important in maintaining the overall health of your eye.
 Regular eye examinations are still necessary after any form of refractive surgery.
-As an optometrist with a speciality in refractive surgery, Caroline can offer an eye examination with a greater understanding of your post-operative requirements.
+As an optometrist with a speciality in post refractive surgery care, Caroline can offer an eye examination with a greater understanding of your post-operative requirements.
 All patients attending for an eye examination will receive impartial advice and a copy of their spectacle prescription.

 "As a specialist contact lens practitioner, it is a privilege to be able to work closely with